dpizzuto/DPPReachability/README.md

 </code>
 </p>

-In every class where you need to check connection, you can retrieve singleton and then check the BOOL property <code>isReachable</code> that indicate when connection available or not.
+In every class where you need to check connection, you can retrieve Singleton and then check the BOOL property <code>isReachable</code> that indicate when connection is available or not.

-It's also possibile to use Blocks, called when the OS lost or retrieve the connection, to accomplish some operation.
+It's also possibile to use Blocks when the OS losts or retrieves the connection, to accomplish some operations.
-You set Blocks, once per class when DPPReachability are used, invoking the method
+You set Blocks once per class when DPPReachability is used, invoking the method

 <code>- (void)setupReachableBlock:(DPPReacheableBlock)reachBlock unreachableBlock:(DPPUnreacheableBlock)unreachBlock</code>